 Fees and charges that apply are set out in your credit card schedule.
-Also see clause "Collecting Fees and Charges" of the Personal Banking Booklet.
+Also see clause 29 ("Collecting fees and charges") of the Personal Banking Booklet.

-You may also contact us, or check our website www.hsbc.com.au under the relevant credit card for current interest rates, fees and charges.
+You can contact us or check our website at www.hsbc.com.au under the relevant credit card for current interest rates, fees and charges.

-If you don't pay us when you have to under this agreement, we may take steps to recover those amounts from you.
 We may also pass on to you our reasonable enforcement and recovery costs, for example, our reasonable legal fees, court fees, and the reasonable costs of our staff and representatives.